JelteF/derive_more/impl/doc/error.md

 Deriving `Error` will generate an `Error` implementation, that contains (depending on the type) a `source()` and a `provide()` method.
-Please note, at the time of writing `provide()` is only supported on nightly rust.
+Please note, at the time of writing `provide()` is only supported on nightly Rust.
 So you have to use that to make use of it.

 For a struct, these methods always do the same.
 For an `enum` they have separate